darenagos/segroup-eecsSystem/README.md

 ## Project Overview

+This system allows:

-- **Students** can submit EC requests through the portal, providing details and supporting information for their case.
+- **Students** to submit EC requests through the portal, providing details and supporting evidence, view the status and outcomes of their ECs, and raise support tickets for technical issues.
-- **Admins** review submitted ECs and have the authority to approve or disapprove each request.
-- The system also includes features for managing service status, FAQs, and support tickets.

-## Features

-- **Student EC Submission:**

-  - Students can fill out and submit a form to request deadline extensions or adjustments, providing details and uploading supporting evidence.
-  - Students can view the status of their submitted ECs and see outcomes once reviewed.

-- **Admin Dashboard:**

-  - Admins can view, filter, and manage all submitted ECs.
-  - Admins can approve or disapprove EC requests, and update the status of each case.
+- **Admins** to review, filter, and manage all submitted ECs, approve or disapprove requests and update their status.

-- **Ticketing System:**

-  - Students and users can raise support tickets for technical or process-related issues.
-  - Technicians can view, respond to, and close tickets.

-- **Service Status Monitoring:**

-  - Displays the current status of key system services (e.g., IT Service Desk System, Library Systems) to all users.
+- **Technicians** to view, respond to, and close tickets, update and manage FAQ content, and monitor the status of key system services (e.g., IT Service Desk System, Library Systems).

-- **FAQ Management:**

-  - Frequently Asked Questions are available for students and staff.
-  - Technicians can update and manage FAQ content.

-- **User-Specific Homepages and Navigation:**
-  - Different dashboards and navigation menus for students, admins, and technicians, tailored to their roles and permissions.

-## User Roles & Flow

-- **Students:**
-  - Log in to the portal, submit ECs, view their EC history and outcomes, and raise tickets.
-- **Admins:**
-  - Access the admin dashboard to review and process ECs.
-- **Technicians:**
-  - Update service statuses, and manage FAQs and tickets.
+The application features user-specific homepages and navigation, with dashboards tailored to students, admins, and technicians.

 ## Getting Started